Tomi7710/Global_Trends_Data_Analysis/README.md

-#### Sample Result: The scatter plot below illustrates the relationship between team size and medal count
+#### Result: The scatter plot below illustrates the relationship between team size and medal count